build-security/pdp-docker-authz/README.md

    "Err":                "The error message if things go wrong" }
 ```
-apart from installing and configuring this plugin, you will have to set up the actual server that will evaluate and allow/deny the requests.
+Apart from installing and configuring this plugin, you will have to set up the actual server that will evaluate and allow/deny the requests.

 ## Usage

 ### Prerequisites

-1. a Linux machine running docker daemon
+1. a Linux machine running Docker daemon
 2. an Open Policy Agent

 ### Quick Example OPA setup